 Rear Ports: 1 x SPDIF Digital Output, 1 x SPDIF Digital Output (Coax), 6 x USB 2.0, 1 x USB 3.2 Gen 2 Type-C, 3 x USB 3.2 Gen 1 Type-A, 1 x USB 3.2 Gen 2 Type-A, 1 x Gigabit Ethernet, 1 x Microphone In, 1 x Line In, 1 x Line Out, 1 x Center/Subwoofer Output, 1 x Rear Surround Output, 1 x Side Surround Output

-The Alienware Aurora R10 Ryzen Edition is similar to the Intel focused R11 model, in that it offers extreme performance at an exorbitant cost.
-Deep pocketed gamers looking for a powerful gaming PC featuring the latest powerful CPUs and GPUs from AMD should be satisfied.
-There are also a respectable variety of CPUs, GPUs, RAM and storage available.
+The Alienware Aurora R10 Ryzen Edition is similar to the Intel focused R11 model, in that it offers extreme performance at an exorbitant cost, but both budget-conscious and deep-pocketed gamers can rest assured that they'll be getting an easy contender for the best gaming PC of the year with this kit.

 At the lower end, the R10 comes packed in with an AMD Ryzen 5 5600X, Radeon RX 5300 , 8GB RAM 3200MHz and a 1TB hard drive at $1,079 (£1,249.00).
 Users with around $3,949 (about £3,317) to spare can get a 8-core AMD Ryzen 7 5800X, Nvidia GeForce RTX 3080, 128 GB of DDR4 RAM alongside dual storage of 2TB SSD and HDD.
 In Australia, there are only two Ryzen Edition R10 models available including a $3,599 priced 8-core AMD Ryzen 7 5800X, Nvidia GeForce RTX 3080 and 512GB SSD with 1TB HDD.
 The other $3,999 option has the exact same components with an added terabyte of HDD storage.